Hacknocraft/AppFriendsDocs/docs/api.md

 ### AppFriends Widget Views and Their URLs

+If you use AppFriends provided UI, you can use these following URL path to navigate directly to certain views.

 Destination            | URL           | Description
 ---------------------- | ------------- | -------------
 User profile page | /users/[:id]/profile | open the user's profile page.
 The id provided here is the user's id in your app.